Do You Feel Alone In Your Relationships?

 Start Moving Forward With Relationship Counseling

 I want to help you gain the skills to foster healthy relationships and strengthen the ones you already have.
 If you’re curious if we’d be a good fit, contact me for a free 20-minute phone consultation at 9178730506 or contact me.
-My practice is located in Brooklyn and Manhattan.
+My practice is currently conducted via Telehealth.